When market volatility creates opportunity

 Source: Janus Henderson, as of 30 March 2023.

 Alternative investment strategies:

 - Fund of hedge fund / multi-strategy approaches: Portfolios that blend multiple hedge fund approaches together to navigate the evolving market environment

 - Absolute return: Equity or fixed income strategies that are seeking to take advantage of the increased idiosyncratic risk

-Uncertainty breeds volatility, and we believe volatility calls for strategies that seek to minimise market undulations and maximise cross-asset diversification.
+Uncertainty breeds volatility, and we believe volatility calls for strategies that seek to minimize market undulations and maximize cross-asset diversification.

 Tactics aimed at lowering the downside risk of a broad allocation were conceived for environments like this.
 Last year’s drawdowns in both equities and bonds illustrated what occurs when diversification fails.
 While consensus has coalesced around impending recession in several major economies, the depth and duration of a downturn are less certain.
 And while some segments of equities and bonds have the potential to perform well in volatile periods, we believe the current environment lends itself especially well to exposure to alternative strategies – particularly liquid alternative strategies.